-To battle chronic health conditions, Functional Medicine uses two scientifically grounded principles:
+Functional Medicine uses two scientifically grounded principles to battle chronic health conditions:

-- Add what’s lacking in the body to nudge its physiology back to a state of optimal functioning
+- Add what’s lacking in the body to nudge its physiology back to a state of optimal function

 - Remove anything that impedes the body from moving toward this optimal state of physiology

 Plainly put, your body naturally wants to be healthy.
-But things needed by the body to function at its best might be missing, or something might be standing in the way of its best functioning.
-Functional Medicine first identifies the factors responsible for the malfunctioning.
-Then it deals with those factors in a way appropriate to the patient’s particular situation.
+But things needed by the body might be missing—or something might be standing in the way of it reaching optimum function.
+Functional Medicine identifies the factors responsible for the malfunction, then it deals with those factors in a way appropriate to the patient’s particular situation.